dustinheisey/An-Inconvenient-Modpack/bugs.md

 ### CI

-- [ ] apply for curseforge api
 - [ ] setup modpack uploader and remove mods from github repo safely
   - [ ] setup server files auto creation
-  - [ ] figure out what files to package in modpack